jonasbn/macaliaser/README.md

 # macaliaser

-macaliaser - a script to create aliases for applications on OSX / MacOS
+macaliaser - script to create aliases for applications on OSX / MacOS

 # FEATURES